mitgedanken/JMoney/README.md

 JMoney
 ======

-Java implementation of the Money pattern.
+An implementation of Money by Martin Fowler.